 How Much Do Virtual Wine Tastings Cost?

 Some virtual wine tastings are completely free, though the cost of the wines themselves is, of course, a factor.
 Depending on the tasting, you can expect to pay anywhere from $40 to $200 or more, depending on the quality of the wine and any added fees or shipping costs.

 Can I Book a Wine Tasting for Multiple People at the Same Time?

+Some virtual wine tastings limit the amount of guests per tasting, but the attendees can join from anywhere—meaning you don’t all have to be physically together in the same space, a feature that contributed to the virtual wine tasting boom.
+If you’re thinking of gifting a virtual wine tasting to someone else, you can easily do so, whether it’s for a friend or loved one, or something for the two of you to enjoy together.
 A virtual wine tasting can make a great group activity, especially if it’s pre-recorded or hosted via Zoom.
-Some hosts limit the amount of guests per tasting, but the attendees can join from anywhere—meaning you don’t all have to be physically together in the same space, a feature that contributed to the virtual wine tasting boom.
-If you’re thinking of gifting a virtual wine tasting to someone else, you can easily do so, whether it’s for a friend or loved one, or something for the two of you to enjoy together.